martylamb/bookmartian/doc/queries.md

     limit results to those created either on or after that date.
     Date expressions may also be presented as adjustments to the current date, such as "7d" meaning "7 days ago", or "1y6m" meaning "one year six months ago."
-Years, months, weeks, and days are supported.
+Years, months, weeks, and days are supported, plus "today" and "yesterday"

   * `last-visited:EXPR` - same as `created:EXPR` but using the bookmark's
     last-visited time.